Providing assurance that social service providers can deliver quality services to New Zealanders.

 It's like a Warrant of Fitness (WoF) check for social service providers.
 Being accredited shows that your organisation has strong and safe business practices.

 There are a range of government agencies that need organisations to be accredited for a variety of reasons, the most common of which is to receive funding or a contract.

 You have to meet certain criteria to get accreditation.
-If you're an OSCAR programme, there are extra criteria you need to meet.

 There are different levels of accreditation.
 When you apply for accreditation, what level you have to meet depends on the services you're funded to provide.